-18 Favorite Field Day Games
+18+ Favorite Field Day Games

+A school field day is a favorite year-end event.
+To make yours a success, plan a variety of activities that are both fun and age-appropriate for students.
 As with other carnival-type activities, remember that activities that are too challenging for young students can cause frustration, while older kids may lose interest in ones that don’t provide enough of a challenge.
 (We’ve suggested the appropriate age group for each activity, though some could be adjusted for the older or younger set.)
-As well, bear in mind safety considerations for some activities.
+And remember, field day doesn't have to be complicated or expensive.
+The simplest games are often the most fun, and the most memorable!

 Parachute Popcorn